Home » Open thread 10/23/2024

 10. Am getting a lot of “AI Overview” returns with Google search now.
 Am no big fan of Google search, but it’s what I mainly use—sometimes resorting to Bing & DuckDuckGo for different results.
 Sometimes get better results when I change to – say the News tab from the All tab and/or change the Anytime drop down to past Month.

 Ran a blog a few years ago (Linux Newbie since 1996) and it was getting to be pretty popular—100-125 visits a day, which was good for me & Linux.
 Then some elections were coming up, and my visits dropped to 0-10 a day.
 Posts that had been on the Google Front Page were no longer showing up.
 Hey, Linux isn’t that popular, and it basically has some 600+ versions (aka Distros) of the Linux OS – so a post on Porteus Linux can certainly end on that Front Page.
-However, I also added the occasional Political post—favoring REPs and bashing DEMs.
-Got mad at Google, but still used their search engine even though I knew they favored DEMs.
+However, I also started adding the occasional Political post—favoring REPs and bashing DEMs.
+Got mad at Google after the drops, but still used their search engine even though I knew they favored DEMs.

 Have also started using various AI chatbots for my some of my searches now…